fabianmichael / kirby-markdown-field

 - Markdown Field for Kirby

-This version of the plugin requires PHP 8.1 and Kirby 4.0.0 or higher.
+This version of the plugin requires PHP 8.4+, Kirby 5 and your Kirby installation must have UUIDs enabled.
 The recommended way of installing is by using Composer:

 $ composer require fabianmichael/kirby-markdown-field